AlnemerAbdulwahab/WasiyahApp-Showcase/README.md

 - **API Integration:** Replacing the simulation controller with real RESTful calls to Nafath (IAM) and Absher.
 - **Blockchain Ledger:** Storing will hashes on a private Hyperledger network to ensure immutability and prevent tampering.
-- **WealthTech Features:** Direct integration with SAMA to freeze assets automatically upon will execution.

 ---